smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.16.5 - 2026-06-16

+### CHANGED
+- Improved accuracy for A# (Corrected ZIP code).
+- Improved matching for inputs including a primary number with a trailing alpha.
+- Improved handling of invalid secondaries in enhanced mode.

 ## 5.16.4 - 2026-06-08
 We are beginning our phased rollout of us-street-api 5.16.4.
 This process is scheduled to be completed by 2026-06-11 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.